 Mary Ann Smith forged evidence of a courtship to entrap an Earl.
 Catherine Kempsall shot the man who denied their engagement, Gladys Knowles was awarded a record £10,000 in damages by a jury in 1890, Daisy Mons discreetly negotiated a £50,000 settlement from a Lord

 Based on original research, this social history of breach of promise shows that when men behaved badly hell had no fury like a woman scorned!

-As featured on Woman's Hour, Daily Express, Sheffield Star, Discover Your History, Eastern Daily Press, Portsmouth News, Norwich Evening News and Hull Daily Mail
+As featured on Woman's Hour, in the Daily Express, Irish Mail on Sunday, Sheffield Star, Eastern Daily Press, Portsmouth News, Norwich Evening News, Glossop Chronicle, Tameside Reporter and Hull Daily Mail.

 As featured in 'key sources' for author Jennifer Newby's article on exploring the chequered history of personal advertisementWDYTYA?
 Magazine, February 2017